 Quilt Bee Schedule in 2017-2018

-If you can’t make it for a whole Bee, you are welcome to join us for part of the day.
+We look forward to having a productive day at our charity quilt bee this year.
+If you can’t make it for the whole day, you are welcome to join us for part of the day.
 We always need help with pressing, trimming and more pressing.
 If you can’t bring your sewing machine, there will be tasks to help with (like pressing) and we encourage you to join us.

-If you are coming to a Bee please plan to bring your sewing machine, sewing notions, thread, and a covered coffee mug.
+If you are coming to a Quilt Bee please plan to bring your sewing machine, sewing notions, thread, and a covered coffee mug.
 Please bring a power bar and extension cord for your sewing machine if you have them.
 You may need your rotary cutter and ruler to trim half square triangles, make strips or trim blocks.
+If you are coming to a Cutting Bee, please bring your ruler, rotary cutter and if possible, bring a mat.

-The Quilt Bee gladly accepts donations of quilting cotton.
-If you are de-stashing (yes, that is a new word) and find a pile that you don’t want to look at any more, please consider donating it to the Quilt Bee Committee for use in kits.
+The Quilt Bee organizing committee gladly accepts donations of quilting cotton.
+If you are de-stashing (yes, that is a new word) and find a pile that you don’t want to look at any more, please consider donating it to the Quilt Bee Committee for use in donation quilt kits.
 Any donation is greatly appreciated and will be turned into beautiful quilts.

 Anyone who has comfort quilts from Bees last year (or the year before…) please let me know when you turn them into the Comfort Quilt Committee at the meetings so I can mark your name off the list of quilts that are out being completed.
 No rush.